 Clicking on the event will allow you to edit or delete it.
 Click the pencil icon to edit it or the cross icon to delete it.

-Clicking the i on the bottom right hand corner will allow you to adjust Ding’s preferences.
-One essential feature I had to turn on was Growl integration.
+on the bottom right hand corner will allow you to adjust Ding’s preferences.
+One essential feature I had to turn on was i Growl integration.
 Instead of simply sounding an alarm at the time, a notification will also display so you know exactly what you need to do without having to open Dashboard to check.

 Here’s an example of Ding using Growl.